 Neil MacGregor entounteres the huge stone carvings that describe an epic seige in Judah in 701BC.

-Neil MacGregor's history of the world told through objects from the British Museum arrives at the Palace of Sennacherib in Northern Iran.
+Neil MacGregor's history of the world told through objects from the British Museum in London arrives at the Palace of Sennacherib in Northern Iraq.

 You are at the first episode